stevezhangz/BERT-pytorch/README.md

 # BERT-pytorch

-Repeted by myself, without pre-train.
+Repeted by pytorch, without pre-train.
+Now, could be trained by mask word2idx.
+And, I am foucsing on the conversation training.

 # How to use